Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Introduction

-Understanding the transition at a microscopic level requires studying the dynamics of plastic events, which occur in the form of avalanches.
-The yielding transition is governed by successive plastic deformations that generate avalanches spanning the entire system at critical stress~\cite{PhysRevLett.103.065501, PhysRevLett.93.016001}.
+Understanding the yielding transition at a microscopic level requires resolving the dynamics of plastic events, which manifest as avalanches of rearrangements.
+At the yielding transition, successive plastic deformations organize into avalanches that can span the entire system~\cite{PhysRevLett.103.065501,PhysRevLett.93.016001}.
 The statistical properties of avalanche size distributions near yielding have been extensively studied using athermal quasistatic simulations (AQS) within both molecular dynamics and mesoscopic elastoplastic models~\cite{PhysRevE.74.016118, PhysRevE.79.066109, AQS5, PhysRevResearch.1.012002, PhysRevE.104.015002}.
-Notably, these approaches yield consistent results across a wide range of conditions~\cite{D3SM01354E,PhysRevE.95.032902,doi:10.1073/pnas.1915070117,PhysRevE.104.015002}.
+This quasistatic limit corresponds to very low strain rates, where plastic events appear as abrupt stress drops, as shown in Fig.~\ref{fig:schemes_aqs_crtm}.c.
+Notably, these approaches yield consistent results across a wide range of conditions~\cite{D3SM01354E,PhysRevE.95.032902,Shang2020,PhysRevE.104.015002}.
 However, beyond $\sigma_c$, avalanche properties become highly system-dependent, as reflected in the significant variability of observed Herschel-Bulkley exponents.
-In mesoscopic elastoplastic models, the flow curve depends on the chosen relaxation scheme, and selecting an appropriate one that ensures a physically meaningful avalanche relaxation remains a critical challenge.~\cite{jocteur2024protocoldependenceavalanchesconstant,PhysRevE.97.012603,C9SM01073D}.
-In molecular dynamics and experiments, avalanche statistics beyond the yielding point are far less understood and remain difficult to measure.
+In mesoscopic elastoplastic models, the flow curve depends on the chosen relaxation scheme, and selecting an appropriate one that ensures a physically meaningful avalanche relaxation remains a critical challenge~\cite{jocteur2024protocoldependenceavalanchesconstant,PhysRevE.97.012603,C9SM01073D}.
+In molecular dynamics simulations and experiments, avalanche statistics beyond the yielding point are far less understood and remain difficult to measure.
 The limited understanding of the connection between avalanche properties at the critical point and rheology at finite strain rates has hindered the development of a unified description of yielding.
+In particular, the relaxation properties of avalanches are believed to play a central role in determining the rheology above yielding~\cite{PhysRevE.97.012603}.
+The relationship between the characteristic relaxation time $T$ of an avalanche and its linear extension $l$, encoded in the dynamic exponent $z$ through $T \sim l^z$, has been pivotal in the description of depinning transitions~\cite{Xi2015}, a phenomenon closely related to yielding~\cite{Lin2014,PhysRevE.93.063005}.
+However, despite its importance, direct measurements of $z$ in the context of yielding transitions remain scarce and challenging~\cite{C9SM01073D,PhysRevE.97.012603,PhysRevE.103.042606}.